Luxury. The timeless elegance of the essential.

 by Thomas Allocca _ September 2024

-There isn't any question in architecture that cannot be answered with a wooden solution.
-Most of times, the solution has a medieval archetype, and most of them are Scandinavian.
+There isn't any question in architecture that cannot be answered with a wooden solution, and most of times it comes from a medieval archetype.

 by Thomas Allocca _ December 2024